sahsagar-google/oracle-toolkit/docs/user-guide.md

 |   23c   |   23.3.0.23.09   | `oracle-database-free-23c-1.0-1.el8.x86_64.rpm`   | `oracle-database-preinstall-23c-1.0-1.el8.x86_64.rpm`  |
 |   23c   |    23.2.0.0.0    | `oracle-database-free-23c-1.0-1.el8.x86_64.rpm`   | `oracle-database-preinstall-23c-1.0-1.el8.x86_64.rpm`  |

-The toolkit can install Oracle Database 23 Free based on software staged in your software library, or by downloading the required Oracle RPM files from the Oracle web site.
+By default, the toolkit fetches Free edition software directly from oracle.com.
+It can also be configured to fetch from your own software library, such as when the database VM has no direct Internet access.

 To leverage files in your software library, simply include just the file names in the Ansible `rdbms_software` variable in the [roles/common/defaults/main.yml](../roles/common/defaults/main.yml).
 For example: